 Since this is a watchdog, first place to look for it would be system timers.
 The DPC watchdog timer shows up like below in a listing of all system timers (output has been truncated for brevity).

 Note the P in the listing for KiDpcWatchdog, that signifies that it is a periodic timer2.
 Another interesting bit about the watchdog timer DPC is that it is not a regular DPC but setup as a threaded DPC.
-Threaded DPCs, accessible in Vista+, execute at PASSIVE_LEVEL unlike regular DPCs executing at DISPATCH_LEVEL.
-The reason they are called threaded is because they run in a high priority (priority 31) thread and can be preempted by APCs, non-threaded DPCs and any competing threads at similar priorities.
+Threaded DPCs, available in Vista+, execute at PASSIVE_LEVEL unlike regular DPCs executing at DISPATCH_LEVEL.
+The reason they are called threaded is that they run in a high priority (priority 31) thread and can be preempted by APCs, non-threaded DPCs and any competing threads at similar priorities.

 On Windows 7, the DPC watchdog timer fires the watchdog DPC every 15 seconds3 which resets a countdown tick count4 maintained in the processor control block (PRCB).